-- [2] The applicants, Bita Tofangchi, Seyed Yousef Aghaalaie, and Samar Aghaalaie, are citizens of Iran.
-In 2005, Ms. Bita Tofangchi [the principal applicant], filed an application for permanent residence in the Federal Skilled Worker class and her spouse and daughter applied as accompanying family members.
-She is a pharmacist. - [3] In 2005, the principal applicant hired an immigration consultant, Mr. Arash Rahmatian [Mr. Rahmatian] of Queen Consultants Corporation to assist her in the preparation of her application for permanent residence in Canada.
+- [2] The applicants, Sayedabbas Sayedi, Farkhondeh Baghaei Abchouyeh, Sayed Amin Sayedi Rash Khar and Mina Sayedi, are a family from Iran.
+Dr. Sayedabbas Sayedi (the principal applicant) applied as a member of the federal skilled worker class and his family applied as accompanying family members.
+He is a cardiologist. - [3] The principal applicant states that he hired Mr. Arash Rahmatian of Queen Consultants Corporation to assist in the preparation of his application in 2005.
 The consultant was not an authorized immigration consultant or lawyer.
-He prepared the application and translated it into English.
-The Computer Assisted Immigration Processing System notes [CAIPS notes] indicate that the application was received on November 21, 2005 by the Canadian Embassy in Damascus. - [4] The principal applicant states that, unbeknownst to her, Mr. Rahmatian included an International English Language Testing System [IELTS] test result that turned out to be fraudulent [the False Document].
-She claims to have specifically asked Mr. Rahmatian about the requirement to take an IELTS test as part of her application, but was told that she could write the test at some point in the future, as the processing of her application could take several years. - [5] The principal applicant denies having signed her application form (however the application for does contain a signature) and alleges that she was never given a copy of what was submitted by Mr. Rahmatian.
+He prepared the application and translated it into English. - [4] The principal applicant states that, unbeknownst to him, Mr. Rahmatian included an International English Language Testing System (IELTS) test result in his application that turned out to be fraudulent (the False Document).
+The principal applicant claims to have specifically asked Mr. Rahmatian about the requirement to take an IELTS test as part of his application, but was told that the test would not be required for another three to four years.
+The principal applicant wrote the IELTS examination on September 25, 2010.
+These results were assessed (although a note was later made in the CAIPS notes to disregard this assessment) by a visa officer on October 19, 2010. - [5] The principal applicant claims to have signed the application where he was told, but that he was not given an opportunity to review it.
+He further claims that he was not given a copy of what was submitted by Mr. Rahmatian.

-- [6] The application did not progress for several years until the applicants were notified in a letter sent by email on January 21, 2009 that the consultant they had retained was not an authorized representative. - [7] On April 28, 2010, the application was transferred to the Canadian Embassy in Warsaw as part of backlog reduction.
+- The application was received on December 15, 2005 at the Canadian Embassy in Tehran and appears to have been transferred to the Canadian Embassy in Damascus, Syria on January 3, 2006.
+The applicants heard nothing about their applications until they were notified on January 19, 2009 that the consultant they had retained was not an authorized representative. - [7] On April 28, 2010, the application was transferred to the Canadian Embassy in Warsaw as part of backlog reduction.
 On July 21, 2010, Canadian officials contacted the applicants to request updated information, as the processing of their application was set to begin.
-The applicants responded with updated submissions on October 20, 2010, including 2010 IELTS results for the principal applicant. - On October 22, 2010, Immigration Officer M. Maryszczak [the officer] sent the principal applicant a letter detailing his concerns with her application [the Fairness Letter].
-The Fairness Letter notified her that the officer had been unable to verify the authenticity of the False Document, and as a result, he was considering a finding that she was inadmissible for misrepresentation pursuant to subsection 40(1)(a) of the Act.
-Another consultant the applicants had retained by that time responded on December 19, 2010, stating that the principal applicant was unaware of the False Document and had been the victim of a fraudulent immigration consultant, and asked that she not be penalized for Mr. Rahmatian's actions. - [9] The officer rejected the explanation that the principal applicant was not aware of the False Document as not credible since the application clearly indicated that an English language test was required to be submitted with the application.
-On December 23, 2010, the counsellor accepted the recommendation that the principal applicant be found to be inadmissible for misrepresentation under subsection 40(1)(a) of the Act.
+The applicants responded with updated submissions on October 21, 2010, including IELTS test results for the principal applicant from 2010. - [8] On October 26, 2010, immigration officials sent the principal applicant an email detailing their concerns with his application (the Fairness Letter).
+The Fairness Letter notified him that the official had been unable to verify the authenticity of the False Document and, as a result, was considering finding that he was inadmissible for misrepresentation pursuant to subsection 40(1)(a) of the Act.
+Another consultant the applicants had hired by that time responded on December 22, 2010, stating that the principal applicant was unaware of the False Document and had been the victim of a fraudulent immigration consultant, and asked that he not be penalized for the consultant's actions. - [9] The immigration official rejected the explanation that the principal applicant was not aware of the False Document as not credible since the application clearly indicated that an English language test was required to be submitted with the application.
+The letter that was sent to the applicants erroneously stated the reason for the inadmissibility finding as an undisclosed refugee claim by the Principal Applicant's spouse, but this was later corrected in a letter dated April 8, 2011.
+After receiving the corrected refusal letter, the Principal Applicant requested a meeting with the counsellor to discuss his concerns, but this request was refused.